Ailanthus altissima: Uses

-In addition to its use as an ornamental plant, the tree of heaven is also used for its wood and as a host plant to feed silkworms of the moth Samia cynthia, which produces silk that is stronger and cheaper than mulberry silk, although with inferior gloss and texture.
-It is also unable to take dye.
+In addition to its use as an ornamental plant, the tree of heaven is also used for its wood and as a host plant to feed silkworms of the moth Samia cynthia, which produces a coarse and hard-wearing silk unable to take dye.
 This type of silk is known under various names: "pongee", "eri silk", and "Shantung silk", the last name being derived from Shandong in China where this silk is often produced.
 Its production is particularly well known in the Yantai region of that province.
 The moth has also been introduced in the United States.

 The pale yellow, close-grained, and satiny wood of ailanthus trees was used in cabinet work.
 It is flexible and well-suited to the manufacture of kitchen steamers, which are important in Chinese cuisine for cooking mantou, pastries, and rice.
 Zhejiang in eastern China is most famous for producing these steamers.
 The plant is also considered a good source of firewood across much of its range, as it is moderately hard and heavy, yet readily available.
 The wood is also used to make charcoal for culinary purposes.
 However, there are problems with using the wood as lumber; because the trees exhibit rapid growth for the first few years, the trunk has uneven texture between the inner and outer wood, which can cause the wood to twist or crack during drying.
 Techniques have been developed for drying the wood so as to prevent this cracking, allowing it to be commercially harvested.
 Although the live tree tends to have very flexible wood, the wood is quite hard once properly dried.